 After Britain wound up the Federation of Rhodesia and Nyasaland in 1963, both Northern Rhodesia and Nyasaland which had been self governing for just a few months were granted full independence, as Zambia and Malawi, but Southern Rhodesia with a proud history of sound self government for more than 40 years was not.
 This was because Britain now wanted to impose a black majority rule government whilst Rhodesia wished to retain government in responsible hands.
 Rhodesia had already seen the results of granting one man one vote independence constitutions which often led to widespread intimidation of barely literate or illiterate voters.
-The result was “one man one vote once” and then a dictatorship by an incompetent despot.
+The result was “one man one vote once” and then a dictatorship usually by an incompetent despot.
 All Rhodesians had to live together with each other in Africa which was not the case with those, many thousands of miles away, who sought to impose idealistic solutions from outside.

 As a result Rhodesia felt compelled to follow the example of the United States and many former colonies in South America and declared itself independent on 11th November 1965.
 The Independence Constitution was almost identical to that granted by Britain in 1961 but removed the few remaining British reservations.

 A cartoon by E Lucock illustrating the distorted world morality applied to Rhodesia.

 Most of the world turned on Rhodesia in a self-gratifying moral outrage and imposed trade sanctions which were fairly well circumvented and Rhodesia continued to live with peace and prosperity.
 However in 1975, after a left wing coup in Portugal the previous year, Rhodesia’s long border with Moçambique became directly exposed to terrorist incursions and after a valiant struggle in which the terrorists were aided and abetted by the communist states and those in the West who should have behaved better, to put it mildly, Rhodesia was forced to succumb.

 As is almost invariably the case after a conflict, it is the winners who get to tell their story and speak.
 Most of the history about Rhodesia is now taught from the viewpoint of the winners: the butchers of ZANU; Robert Mugabe and his henchmen.
 Enough said!